-Bitstream file(s):
+Bitstream file(s)

 - Name Sets the name of your bitstream file.
-The default name is the design name. - Location Location to save the exported file. - Existing files Lists bitstream files previously created. - Formats Select the Bitstream File format you want to export: - PPD - DAT - STAPL - Chain STAPL (Enabled only when there are two or more devices in the chain) - SPI - Export separate ASCII HEX file for debugging Exports DAT file in HEX format for debugging.
+The default name is the design name. - · Location Location to save the exported file. - Existing files Lists bitstream files previously created. - Formats Select the Bitstream File format you want to export: - PPD - DAT

+- STAPL - Chain STAPL (Enabled only when there are two or more devices in the chain) - SPI (Include Plaintext Pass Keys option is not applicable for SPI files) - Export separate ASCII HEX file for debugging Exports DAT file in HEX format for debugging.
 This option is active only when DAT file format is selected. - Export files for Microsemi In House Programming (IHP) Exports DAT and STP file formats if 'Yes' is selected.

 PPD and DAT file formats are the default file formats.
-STAPL and DAT are the required file formats for In House Programming
+STAPL and DAT are the required file formats for In House Programming.